Krakoukas73/silly-tavern-ai-characters/README.md

 <img src="https://github.com/user-attachments/assets/6f56a07a-e7bb-4f71-9132-4d695c9f5603" width="20%">

+<h2>Attention</h2>

+- Please, be aware descriptions and messages below are written in French.
+- You can easily translate them in any langages.
+- Pay particular attention to translations original character's quotes, which may be rather strange sometimes.

 <h1>Installation</h1>

-In SillyTavern, Characters > Import character from files (NNG/JSON)
+In SillyTavern, Characters > Import character from files (PNG/JSON)

 <h1>Profile details </h1>